How to get rid of clothes moths in your wool sweaters and how to prevent them from infesting your stash in the future

 - How to Prevent Wool Moths

-- How to Get Rid of Wool Moths
+- How to Get Rid of Clothes Moths

 You may be interested in How to Wash Wool Without Felting It!

 They are small tan or gray colored moths which feed on wool fibers such as sweaters, socks and yarn or felt.
 They are about 1/2 inch long and shaped like a thin triangle.